 Regulations around the world are changing, and vehicles with electric and alternative fuel powertrains are becoming more common.

 The vehicle ownership model is changing too, and future mobility concepts like micromobility, autonomous vehicles, and passenger car fleet sharing are entering the market.
-These vehicles, technologies, and changes require a new approach to the automotive supply chain.
+These vehicles, technologies and changes require a new approach to the automotive supply chain.
 Our EMC2 Center is ready to support you with this transition, whether you are establishing a new EV supply chain or balancing the transition away from internal combustion engines while growing your EV footprint.

-The DSV Electrification & Mobility Competence Center (EMC2) provides a centralized focus on your electric vehicle and future mobility challenges in the logistics market.
+The DSV Electrification & Mobility Competence Center (EMC2) provides a centralised focus on your electric vehicle and future mobility challenges in the logistics market.
 We are located all over the world and ready to help you with all aspects of the electric vehicle supply chain, from clean sheet design to risk evaluation and mitigation for existing solutions.
 The journey to electrification is more than just adding lithium-ion batteries to a car, and our experts are ready to design a logistics and supply chain solution for you that reflects that.

 Automotive is changing

 Traditional automotive supply chain is colliding with hi-tech, industrial, and even retail.
-As an industry leader in all of these segments, we use our expertise to help you create the supply chain solution you need.
+As an industry leader in all of these segments, at DSV we use our expertise to help you create the supply chain solution you need.
 We have solutions to support you during all phases of the vehicle design and launch lifecycle, from starting your company and maturing ideas into actual operations, to scaling up your supply chain from prototype to production, and even aftersales distribution and end of life reclamation, all while supporting your company’s sustainability initiatives.

 Why are logistics for electric vehicles so different?